 - Among menstruating individuals receiving gynecological care (such as laparoscopy or laparotomy), 1 in 20 were newly diagnosed with both conditions.

-How PCOS & Endometriosis Are Diagnosed
+How PMOS & Endometriosis Are Diagnosed

-PCOS Diagnosis
+PMOS Diagnosis

 - Either infrequent or prolonged periods